 (Image credit: Robert Grieves Collection)

-Unhappy with the reliability of the buses available at the time, SMT decided to design and build their own vehicles.
-Introduced in 1912 and called "The Lothian", these modern buses that boasted features such as comfortable leather seats and electric lighting.
+Unhappy with the buses' reliability at the time, SMT decided to design and build their own vehicles.
+Introduced in 1912 and called "The Lothian”, these modern buses boasted features such as comfortable leather seats and electric lighting.
 A charabanc version was introduced in 1914 for a new all-day tour to the Scottish Border country.

 New Trossachs Tour